 Working with cross-targeted class libraries

 Using cross-targeted library projects allows the same code to be compiled for multiple platforms from a single project, and offers advantages over older project formats, such as not having to explicitly include every file.
-However, certain operations are not yet well-supported for cross-target projects in Visual Studio.
-This article details how to perform common operations with cross-target library projects, like adding references.

 The .csproj format

 Cross-targeted libraries use the 'SDK-style' project file format.
 This format is considerably cleaner than older-style

 .csproj files directly without needing to unload the project first.

 Often you'll want some properties or items to only be defined for specific targets.
 To do this you put them in a

 Condition=" '$(TargetFramework)' == 'targetname' " set.
 You can use the

 or keyword to match multiple targets.

 NuGet references that should be shared by all platforms can be added through the Visual Studio NuGet UI.

 If you want to apply NuGet references only to specific platforms, you can do so by manually editing the